Clinical-Support-Systems/css-dotnet-codingstandards/README.md

 Install the NuGet package in your project:

 ```
-dotnet add package Workleap.DotNet.CodingStandards
+dotnet add package CSS.DotNet.CodingStandards
 ```

 If you are using [StyleCop.Analyzers](https://www.nuget.org/packages/StyleCop.Analyzers), you can safely remove it from your project.
 You can also remove the relevant parts of your `.editorconfig` files which contain analysis rules configuration.

-If you also have a `Directory.Build.props` file in your solution, you can remove properties that are [already set by this package](src/buildTransitive/Workleap.DotNet.CodingStandards.props).
+If you also have a `Directory.Build.props` file in your solution, you can remove properties that are [already set by this package](src/buildTransitive/CSS.DotNet.CodingStandards.props).

 ## What's included